 Minors and Certificates

-A certificate is a non-degree program designed to provide students with specialized knowledge that is less extensive than, and different from, a degree program.
+Undergraduate degree-seeking students may pursue the certificate.
+It is designed to provide students with specialized knowledge that is less extensive than, and different from, a degree program.
 As an alternative to a minor, certificates focus more on the way our disciplines are related to one another, and they are more concentrated in the number of required credits for completion.

 There is no deadline to enroll in a certificate program.
 Once you have completed the required courses and applied for graduation, you MUST notify Rachel Lynch at the School of Art & Art History Main Office, FAH 231, (813) 974-3660, email@example.com to approve completion of your certificate in order for it to be included on your permanent USF transcript.
 You will also receive a physical Certificate of Completion.